facebookarchive/Recipes-for-AutoPkg/Xcode/README.md

 * APPLE_ID: an AppleID that has access to the developer downloads portal
 * PASSWORD: the password to the AppleID

+*KNOWN LIMITATION: This does not work on an account with 2fa or 2-step.*

 This override can be used for the .download alone, or with the .munki recipes.

 *WARNING!
 Your password will appear in plain text in the AutoPkg verbose logs.